Sainz thrills Ferrari fans by taking Monza pole

 Pole changed hands three times in the dying seconds of qualifying.

-Ferrari's Charles Leclerc took pole from Sainz, who was fastest on the first runs, before Red Bull's Max Verstappen went to the top and then Sainz replaced him.
+Ferrari's Charles Leclerc took pole from Sainz, who was fastest on the first runs, before Red Bull's Max Verstappen went to the top and then Spaniard Sainz replaced him.

 Sainz beat Verstappen by 0.013 seconds to send the home fans into ecstasy.